Casper: Accelerating Stencil Computation using Near-cache Processing: Related Work

 \section{Related Work}

-To the best of our knowledge, we present the first work that tightly integrates specialized compute units into the last-level cache of a CPU to perform stencil computations.
-In this section, we succinctly compare prior proposals against \mech.
+\glsreset{HBM} To our knowledge, we present the first work that tightly integrates specialized {computation} units into the last-level cache of a CPU to perform stencil computations.
+In this section, we succinctly compare prior works against \mech.